luminovang/documentation/configs/session.md

 ## Overview

-Session configuration class provides flexibility and control over server-side session management, ensuring the security and reliability of the application&#039;s session handling.
+Session configuration class provides flexibility and control over server-side session management, ensuring the security and reliability of the application's session handling.

 ***